yldio/asap-hub/docs/demo-studio/PLAN.md

 ```

 All times are milliseconds, matching `Chapter.startMs` and `durationMs` today.
 Coordinates are
 normalised 0..1 against the source frame so they survive scaling.
+Zooms, cursor layers and chapter
+markers carry a `clipId` and clip-local times, so reordering, trimming and splitting carry them
+along; banners stay program-anchored because a banner may deliberately span a transition.

 **Cursor events stay editable.** The raw stream in S3 is never mutated.
 Importing it runs
 `deriveCursorEffects(events, options)` (pure, unit-tested) which produces `CursorEffect[]` and the